jaredmalcolm/cache_buster.ee_addon/README.md

 # Cache Buster

 An ExpressionEngine plugin that adds a simple cache buster to your flat file references.
-This is a forked project to make the project compatible with EE3
+This is a forked project to make the plugin compatible with EE3

 ## Compatibility